-- West Monroe pair arrested for burglary
+- Monroe woman arrested for battering girlfriend, 1-year-old child

 Sorry, there are no recent results for popular videos.